sreshtha10/Batch/README.md

-# Bash
+# Batch
-This repository contains some basic bash scripts.
+This repository contains some basic batch scripts.